 The combat is very satisfying.
 The game is still just as ultra-violent as it was before.
 Plenty of enemies will die in gruesome ways.
 Either getting an axe to the face or literally being ripped in half.
 It’s horrifying to look at, but immensely satisfying to pull off.
 Kratos now carries the Leviathan Axe, which you will use for most of the game.
 It’s essentially Thor’s hammer.
 You can throw it at enemies and call it back to you.
 It’s used for solving many of the clever puzzles throughout as well.
 During combat though, I typically like to throw it and then proceed to beat the hell out of my enemies with my fists, then call it back and finish them off with an axe slash.
 The dreaded quick time events that plagued the previous games are all but gone.
 You push a button to start up the crazy looking finishing move you’re about to pull on a boss, and that’s really it.
 You just watch it unfold in front of you.

 The other noticeable difference is the progression system (you know I love that sweet progression).
-Throughout your quest, you’ll gain access to various new armour and abilities.
+Throughout your quest, you’ll gain access to various new armor and abilities.
 You can upgrade your weapons and equip them with different enchantments.
-The same goes for your armour.
+The same goes for your armor.
 By the end of the game, you really feel like a god.
 It’s not just the gear and weapons though.
 Atreus levels up as well, gaining new abilities and gear to help you out in battle.
 He starts out as this awkward kid who turns into a full-fledged warrior that charges into battle screaming and it’s a sight to behold.
 The progression also carries over into the world that you explore.
 There are different realms you will travel to, each with their own secret areas.
 You’ll gain abilities as you progress that can be used in previous areas that you couldn’t access.
 It really feels like one whole, cohesive world.

 Who cares about all that though.
 That’s nothing compared to the hilarious new Photo Mode that was just patched in.
 I can’t stop taking silly pictures of Kratos and Atreus.
 You’re able to change lighting, add frames around the outside edges, even change the expressions on the characters faces.
 Kratos never smiles but here’s your chance to make it happen.
 It’s available to use right from the start.
 It makes the journey not too heavy on the heart when you can take a picture of Atreus smiling at a severed head.

 I can’t believe I’m saying this, but I’m actually really stoked for the next God of War game.
 What’s teased at the end of this one paves the way for some very interesting things later on.
-The franchise really needed a facelift, and that’s exactly what this instalment does.
+The franchise really needed a facelift, and that’s exactly what this installment does.
 The actors involved are fantastic.
 You really care for the characters.
 The graphics are astonishing.
 The gameplay is involved and well paced.
 There really isn’t a bad thing I can say about it.
 It’s honestly one of the best games I’ve ever played.
 If you own a PS4, you need this game. – NVJ

 God of War is now available on PS4